Employment Opportunities, Camp Staff, Hiring, Summer jobs, Mountain work

-Live and Work in the Mountains this Summer!
+Why Not Live and Work in the Mountains this Summer?

 What an excellent idea!

 Why work at the Ranch?
 Colorado Mountain Ranch is a special place where people connect for outdoor active fun.
 Our staff develops into a close-knit residential community of people who enjoy staying active outdoors in the mountains and working with children.
-On weekdays, we serve a general population of 7 to 17-year-olds in our Day Camp programs, with a one-night-a- week children's overnight and weekly camp-outs, too.
-Evenings and weekends, we meet, plan, share, and attend to every detail for retreats, weddings, company family picnics, group horseback rides, and team- building Challenge ropes course experiences.
+On weekdays, we serve a general population of 7 to 17-year-olds in our Day Camp programs, with a one-night-a-week children's overnight and weekly high-country camp-outs, too.
+Evenings and weekends, we meet, plan, share, and attend to every detail for retreats, weddings, company family picnics, group horseback rides, and team-building Challenge ropes course experiences.

 Challenges, old and new!
-In September of 2010, forest fire swept through part of the Ranch, burning acres of forest and a number of buildings.
-Our new barn/workshop/staff lounge/activities room all-in-one building, put up in the spring of 2011 and graces the extended meadow between it and the Lodge.
+In September of 2010, forest fire swept through the main part of the Ranch, burning acres of forest and a number of buildings.
+Our new all-in-one building serves as barn/workshop/staff lounge/activities room.
+It was put up in the spring of 2011 and graces the extended meadow between it and the Lodge.
 Rebuilding continues with a new gymnastics pavilion, continual Lodge improvements, and further enrichment of our newer programs such as the fire ecology program, primitive skills, leather work, children's yoga, sustainability, and outings to streams and lakes!

-Summer 2017 dates include a week of orientation, then ten weeks of children's programs, and two days of close-down, all spanning from May 30 - August 13.
-All new applicants must be available to commit to be in residence with us to begin training as counselors and instructors starting May 30, 2017.
-The arrival dates are Tuesday, May 30 by 3:00pm for most staff and Sunday, May 28 by 3:00pm for the beginning of wrangler training.
-Bus driver trainees arrive Monday May 20 by 3:00pm for bus driver trainees.
+Summer 2019 dates include a week of orientation, followed by ten weeks of children's programs, and ending with two days of close-down.
+The arrival date is May 28, and departure is August 11.
+All new applicants must be available to commit to be in residence with us to begin training as counselors and instructors starting May 28, 2019.
+New staff members must arrive on Tuesday, May 28 by 3:00pm.
+New wranglers arrive Sunday, May 26 by 3:00pm for the beginning of wrangler training.
+Bus driver trainees arrive Monday May 20 by 3:00pm for the start of bus driver training.
 These arrival dates are non-negotiable for new staff members.
-The summer season concludes August 13, 2017 (although in special circumstances this date may be negotiable for an earlier departure if necessary).
+The summer season concludes August 11, 2019 (although in special circumstances this date may be negotiable for an earlier departure if necessary).
 Some staff members may be asked to stay on after Camp time to help with the fall season of events and projects.

 Our ideal candidates.
 Qualities we look for in our staff include positive attitude, enthusiasm, good judgment and reliability.
 Flexibility and adaptability to changing priorities area are necessary, as well as heart-felt interest in children.
 Children benefit from adults with warm, caring personalities and good listening skills.
 Staff members must be personable, highly energetic, safety-minded, honest, sincere and willing to work hard for rewards beyond financial gain.
 Staff must stay physically and mentally active and alert.
 We embrace the Native American philosophy of respect for self, others, nature and stewardship of the Earth.
-Everyone helps with daily support crews, set-up and clean-up, general maintenance, construction and other work projects.
+Everyone helps with daily support crews, set-up and clean-up, general maintenance, construction, and other work projects.

 Details and Benefits.
 We work 6 days and 4-5 evenings each week.
 Starting